wes648/Westerfit.jl/README.md

 ## Installation
+Unfortuantely the WIGXJPFjl installer seems to be broken again.
+I'm working on it but manual installation of WIGXJPF may be necessary at the current time

 westerfit is now available in the Julia package manager!

 To install westerfit, you will need to install [Julia](https://julialang.org/) and I recommend doing so through [juliaup](https://github.com/JuliaLang/juliaup).